Durham Performing Arts Center: Controversies

 Concerns have consistently been raised by Triangle arts supporters that the Durham theatre could hurt the nearby Carolina Theatre (also owned by the city of Durham) or the Progress Energy Center for the Performing Arts in Raleigh.

 However, contrary to these concerns, the DPAC has actually benefited the Carolina Theatre through co-promotion opportunities and other policies and activities.
 On July 16, 2012, less than three years after the grand opening of DPAC, it was announced that the Carolina Theatre was ranked among the top 100 theaters in the world in attendance for the first time in its history.

 Former Durham City Council member Thomas Stith objected when city employee Mark Greenspan lobbied the city council on behalf of the theatre's eventual contractor, Skanska, and then went to work for Skanska four months after the contract was awarded.
 Stith called for a "cooling-off period" for city employees, similar to those enacted by state and federal governments.
 The Durham City Council rejected the measure in April 2007.

 Performances

 The theater hosts primarily national touring acts.
 Its first performance, which was sold out, was B.B.
 King.
 Local bookings by 2008 had included a Triangle production of A Christmas Carol and the biggest-name acts of the 2009 edition of the American Dance Festival.
-The venue hosted a stop of Joan Baez's final tour in September 2018.
-Other recent shows include Bob Dylan.
+The venue hosted a stop of Joan Baez's final tour in September 2018 and hosted Bob Dylan in November 2018.

 Chris Rock performed two stand-up shows at the venue, on April 16 and April 17, 2022, just a few weeks after the incident at the 94th Academy Awards.
 The prices for the two shows soared after the incident; however the shows were still completely sold out and the demand was so high that Rock had to add a third show, which he performed in June the same year.

+Ellen DeGeneres performed a stand-up show at DPAC on August 7, 2024, as part of her farewell tour, Ellen's Last Stand… Up.
+DeGeneres used the tour as practice ahead of her Netflix special, filmed a week after her stop in Durham.

+Other comedians and performers include: Tony Bennett, Carol Burnett, John Cleese, Alice Cooper, Bob Dylan, Aretha Franklin, Whoopi Goldberg, Gabriel Iglesias, Martin Lawrence, Jay Leno, Steve Martin & Martin Short, Willie Nelson, Dolly Parton, Diana Ross, Adam Sandler, Kelly Clarkson, Jerry Seinfeld, David Spade, Ringo Starr, Wanda Sykes, ZZ Top, Chris Tucker, Mike Tyson, Robin Williams and more.